juju/docs/src/en/tut-google.md

 !!!
 Note: If you already have a controller configured, such as the LXD controller created in the '[Getting started with Juju][first]' page, this new controller will be seamlessly added alongside.

 ## Installation
 First, install Juju 2, if you have not done so already.
-See [the first use page here][first].
+See [the install docs][install].

 ## Pick a cloud
 Type `juju clouds` and you'll see output very similar to the following: